wide-dot/6809-game-builder/doc/project-build.md

 In this configuration, the builder will produce a floppy disk image, based on the storage profile "THOMSON FD640K BOOT":

-- two entry filegroups will be assembled and written to media (filegroup_boot and filegroup-loader).
+- two entry groups will be assembled and written to media (group_boot and group-loader).

-- one entry filegroup will be assembled as an LW Object file (filegroup-main), and a loader index (Table Of Content) will be generated.
+- one entry group will be assembled as an LW Object file (group-main), and a loader index (Table Of Content) will be generated.
 Both will be added to media.

 A section parameter for each entry and toc tells the builder where to write data on media.
 The builder will use the storage configuration to resolve sections.